How to Build a Business Directory Website: 5 Key Steps That Work in 2025

 Consider these factors when evaluating potential niches:

-• Market size and growth potential
+• Market size and demonstrated growth potential over the past 3-5 years

-• Existing competition and their weaknesses
+• Existing competition and their specific weaknesses or gaps

-• Monetization opportunities specific to the niche
+• Monetization opportunities specific to the niche (advertising budgets, premium listing appetite)

 Understand Your Target Audience’s Needs and Preferences